MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 Integrating DevOps with the prompt flow code experience offers code developers a more efficient GenAIOps or LLMOps iteration process, with the following key features and benefits:

 - **Flow versioning in the code repository**.
 You can define flows in YAML format and they stay aligned with referenced source files in a folder structure.

 - **Flow run integration with CI/CD pipelines**.
 You can seamlessly integrate prompt flow into your CI/CD pipelines and delivery process by using the prompt flow CLI or SDK to trigger flow runs.

-- **Smooth transition from local to cloud**.
+- **Smooth transition between local and cloud**.
 You can easily export your flow folder to your local or upstream code repository for version control, local development, and sharing.
 You can also effortlessly import the flow folder back to Azure Machine Learning for further authoring, testing, and deployment using cloud resources.

 ### Access prompt flow code

-Each prompt flow has a flow folder structure that contains essential code files for defining the flow.
+Each prompt flow has a flow folder structure containing essential code files that define the flow.
 The folder structure organizes your flow, facilitating smoother transitions between local and cloud.

-Azure Machine Learning offers a shared file system for all workspace users.
+Azure Machine Learning provides a shared file system for all workspace users.
 Upon flow creation, a corresponding flow folder is automatically generated and stored in the *Users/\<username>/promptflow* directory.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-folder-created-in-file-share-storage.png" alt-text="Screenshot of standard flow creation showing a new flow." lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-folder-created-in-file-share-storage.png":::